tact-lang/pitaya/docs/SPECIFICATION.md

 ```

 Bundles are self-contained files containing exactly the commits and objects reachable from the specified branch.
 They provide tamper-evidence and can be archived for audit purposes.

-The beauty of this solution is its conceptual simplicity.
-By preparing isolated environments before container start and importing results after completion, we achieve perfect isolation without any complex coordination.
-Each instance truly runs in its own universe, and the Instance Runner simply collects the results afterward.

 ## 3.6 Claude Code Integration